 Anders Ericsson and The Theory of Deliberate Practice

-Before looking at some of the specifics of Ericsson’s model in Part 2, I want to discuss some other constraints that are relevant to the development of expertise that will clearly limit what can and cannot be achieved.
+I’ll look at some details of his model below.
+For now, I want to discuss some other constraints that are relevant to the development of expertise that will clearly limit what can and cannot be achieved.

 One of these is a simple resources constraint, you have to have the ability to actually engage in practice of the skill you want to develop.